Icarians: Corning, Iowa

 The children look remarkably healthy, and on Sunday were dressed with great taste.
 The living is still of the plainest.
 In the common dining-hall they assemble in groups at the tables, which were without a cloth, and they drink out of tin cups, and pour their water from tin cans.
 'It is very plain,' said one to me; 'but we are independent — no man's servants — and we are content.'

 Nordhoff noted that the Iowa colony sold to the market about 2,500 pounds of wool annually, as well as cattle and hogs and the product of its manufacturing facilities.
 The group continued to operate under an elaborate constitution written by Cabet, "which lays down with great care the equality and brotherhood of mankind, and the duty of holding all things in common; abolishes servitude or service (or servants); commands marriage, under penalties; provides for education; and requires that the majority shall rule."

 Governance was based upon weekly meetings of all adults each Saturday, with a President elected annually as formal head of the colony but officers for the conduct of meetings elected each week.
 In addition to the President there were four elected directors, in charge of agriculture, clothing, industry, and construction, respectively.

 Nordhoff noted that the community had no formal religious observances.
 Instead, "Sunday is a day of rest from labor, when the young men go out with guns, and the society sometimes has theatrical representations, or music, or some kind of amusement.
 The principle is to let each one do as he pleases."

 In the 1870s, the Icarian colony near Corning had another split.
 The "vieux icariens" were against allowing women the right to vote, but the "jeunes icariens" were in favor.
-By a vote of 31–17, the entire community voted against the franchise for women.
+By a vote of 31–17, the community electors voted against the franchise for women.
 After that, the jeunes icariens moved to a new site on the same property about one mile southeast.
 The move was done by moving eight frame houses from the original colony.
 The vieux icariens community was no longer viable and was forced to disband due to bankruptcy in 1878.
 The new community established a new constitution in 1879.

 In 1898, this last community of Icarians disbanded voluntarily; the members chose to integrate into the surrounding towns.
-Its 46 years in existence made the Corning Icarian community the longest-lived non-religious communal living experiment in American history.
+Its 46 years in existence made the Corning Icarian community the longest-lived non-religious communal living experiment in American history until the 21st century.

 A historical exhibit about the Icarians can be found in the lobby of the Adams County hall in Corning, and a living history site is being rebuilt on the location of the site where the Icarians lived until 1898.